Art Terms and Definitions — S

 Stippling

-A drawing technique consisting of many small dots or specks to construct the image; method of using small dots to simulate varying degrees of solidity or shading; to paint, engrave, or draw using dots or small touches of the brush, pen, or other tools.
+A drawing technique consisting of many small dots or specks to construct the image; a method of using small dots to simulate varying degrees of solidity or shading; to paint, engrave, or draw using dots or small touches of the brush, pen, or other tools.

 Stomp

-A kind of pencil consisting of a tight roll of paper or soft leather, or a cylindrical piece of rubber or other soft material used to rub down hard lines in pencil or crayon drawing to blend the lines of shading to produce a uniform tint.
+A kind of pencil consisting of a tight roll of paper or soft leather, or a cylindrical piece of rubber or other soft material used to rub down hard lines in pencil or crayon drawings to blend the lines of shading to produce a uniform tint.

 Street Art

-Stretcher Frame
+Stretcher Bars

-Subject Matter
+Subject Matter (in art)

 Surrealism